lambdalf-dev/markdown-converter/README.md

 1. Clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode"
-4. Click "Load unpacked" and select the `web-crawler-extension` folder
+4. Click "Load unpacked" and select the `markdown-converter` folder

 ## Chrome Web Store Deployment